Abhishekkarunakaran/Automation-with-bash-script/README.md

 # Automation with Bash Script

+Add the `crun.sh` file into your desired directory and get your code compiled automatically just by running one command.

 > ## Prerequisite
 > * g++ and gcc should be pre-installed
 > * run this script in the linux terminal